microsoft/OpticSim.jl/docs/src/index.md

 # OpticSim.jl

-OpticSim.jl is a [Julia](https://julialang.org/) package for geometric optics (ray tracing) simulation and optimization of complex optical systems developed by the Microsoft Research Interactive Media Group and the Microsoft Hardware Architecture incubation Team (HART) group.
+OpticSim.jl is a [Julia](https://julialang.org/) package for geometric optics (ray tracing) simulation and optimization of complex optical systems developed by the Microsoft Research Interactive Media Group and the Microsoft Hardware Architecture Incubation Team (HART).

 It is designed to allow optical engineers to create optical systems procedurally and then to simulate and optimize them.
 Unlike Zemax, Code V, or other interactive optical design systems OpticSim.jl has limited support for interactivity, primarily in the tools for visualizing optical systems.